The views expressed by the host on this program documented to be almost always right 99.7% of the time.

 Oh.

-I'm honored that you've I'm honored that you chose me.
+I'm honored that you've, I'm honored that you chose me.

-Your teachers left leaning, and uh I interrupted you.
+Your teacher's left-leaning, and I interrupted you.

-Um with regards to my teacher?
+Meanwhile with regards to my teacher?

 Yeah.